gauthamp10/teched2025-XP264/README.md

 > [!IMPORTANT]
 > The session content is provided *exclusively* on the SAP-Samples github, and many excercises have been implemented as CI/CD [Github Actions worflows](https://docs.github.com/en/actions/get-started/understand-github-actions) (GHA).

-> [!TIP]
+> [!IMPORTANT]
 > Security is paramount.
-With the Github Action IDP-delegated flow, there is no more need to provide kubernetes and btp credentials when using [github actions](https://docs.github.com/en/actions/concepts/security/openid-connect#benefits-of-using-oidc).
+With the Github Action IDP-delegated authentication flow, there is no more need to provide kubernetes and btp terraform provider credentials when using [github actions](https://docs.github.com/en/actions/concepts/security/openid-connect#benefits-of-using-oidc).
   - ✅ The Github Action workflows acting as the [OIDC provider](https://docs.github.com/en/actions/concepts/security/openid-connect).
   - ✅ All the kubernetets environments in the landscape are configured to trust GitHub’s token identity provider.
 They come with the pre-configured OIDC applications leveraging the built-in Gardener OIDC shoot extension.
   - ✅ SAP Cloud Identity Services acting as a platform IDP on the BTP side of the house has been federated with the Github actions OIDC Provider